Homex

 What is distortion calibration?

 Every time we use an optical system, i.e. a lens and matching camera, we must face the issue of distortion.
-The optical distortion of the system can be defined as a bias which causes a set of points to be imaged in different relative positions than the real ones.
-A typical example is a straight line which is imaged as curved because of the lens distortion Fig.1 shows the effect of distortion on a calibration pattern.
+The optical distortion of the system can be defined as a bias that causes a set of points to be imaged in different relative positions than the real ones.
+A typical example is a straight line which is imaged as curved because of the distortion of the lens Fig.1 shows the effect of distortion on a calibration pattern.

 The mathematical transformation connecting the original undistorted field of view to the distorted image can be very hard to model, also considering that it can change considerably through the field of view itself.